curityio/kubernetes-training/4-curity-token-handler/README.md

 ```

 The application level components use straightforward code that does not require any cookie logic.\
-Navigate to `https://www.demoapp.example` and enter the test account credentials to sign in, such as these:
+Navigate to `https://www.demoapp.example` and enter the test account credentials to sign in:

 ```text
 Username: johndoe